 Financial targets

 Alligo’s financial targets focus on profitable growth, financial stability and dividend.
 The targets have been set based on Alligo’s conditions during a medium-term strategy period.
+The targets were adopted during the first quarter of 2022.

 Growth